Josee5691/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The -v option invert the match and display all lines that do not contain the pattern "bin" in the file /etc/passwd. grep will search the file for lines that do not match the pattern and print them
-18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter
+18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter 19-AZ replaces  all characters A and c from input to Z and e respectively using the tr command